The Fall of Roam

 I loved this writeup, Dan!
 Not to point you at another shiny toy, but I believe Obsidian picks up where Roam falls off — and, more importantly, using it with Nick Milo’s “Linking Your Thinking” note *making* strategy.
 This approach has been a game changer for me (for now?)!

-Lynn E. O'Connor about 2 years ago
+Lynn E. O'Connor almost 3 years ago

 ; I ve been trying to figure out why I've been moving away from Roam --I loved the case of writing through the day, but somehow it didn't work, "that back linking thing, I don't get it" --I wasn't going back to old notes, and I couldn't easily find things.
 Bingo you said it.
 THANK YOU Im now trying Milo's obsidiean method but so far it may have a similar problem.
 I use building a second brain and everything makes sense there --so why do I keep trying other, less comprehensive systems where I can't easy find anything?

-Adam Lasnik about 2 years ago
+Adam Lasnik almost 3 years ago

 I'm sorry for your disillusionment and appreciate your open and honest commentary on this.